A robust fraud, waste and abuse program at MCOs and MAOs includes three key areas: Technology, Clinical Audit and Investigative capability.

 To truly be successful with a fraud, waste and abuse program, you must have three key pieces of the puzzle in place: Technology, Clinical Audits and Investigative capabilities.
 With all three of these tactics in place, health plans are more likely to increase their recoveries as a percentage of total claim spend.
 Pareo®, a total payment integrity solution, supports each of these fraud, waste and abuse capabilities.

-Common Types of Fraud, Waste and Abuse
+Risks of Overlooking Common Types of Fraud, Waste and Abuse

 Fraud, waste and abuse are three classifications of improper payments, which is a payment made or received in error in a government healthcare assistance program (like Medicare and Medicaid).
-Improper payments are more broadly combated by a comprehensive payment integrity program, as simply addressing fraud, waste and abuse will still miss some areas of fraudulent or wasteful activity.
+Improper payments are more broadly combated by a comprehensive payment integrity and FWA program, as simply addressing fraud, waste or abuse alone will still miss some areas of fraudulent or wasteful activity.